 Action against police

-His case settled, providing him with correspondence and damages and covering all his legal fees.
+Consequently, this settlement provided him with compensation and damages and covered all his legal fees.

-If you feel that you have been unlawfully arrested or falsely imprisoned contact us for a free initial consultation.
-We are experts in this area of law and will be able to assist you in getting the best outcome for your case.
+If you feel that you experienced unlawful arrest or false imprisonment, contact us for a free initial consultation.
+We’re experts in this area of law and can assist you in getting the best outcome for your case.
 Call us on (02) 9261 4281 or email